Dutton Gregory Banner Image

 After the Event Insurance (“ATE”)

 After the event (ATE) insurance is a form of legal expenses cover taken out after the event to which the claim relates has occurred but generally before Court or Tribunal proceedings are commenced.
 ATE covers a party's potential liability in the event of losing their case, in respect of their own disbursements and their opponent's costs and disbursements.
-It is of limited application in Employment Tribunal cases because cost shifting is rare and the risk of the Tribunal ordering a party to pay their opponent's costs is therefore minimal.
+It is of limited application in Employment Tribunal cases because costs awards are rare and the risk of the Tribunal ordering a party to pay their opponent's costs is therefore minimal.
 In any event, ATE policies are of limited relevance in Employment Tribunal cases and Premiums for ATE are generally disproportionately expensive.

 Agreed Fixed Fee with Dutton Gregory